solana-foundation/solana-ms-tools/packages/config/README.md

 This package provides shared configuration for ESLint, Prettier, Vitest, Stylelint, and TypeScript used across the Solana Microsite Framework project.
 It aims to enforce consistent code style and quality standards throughout all microsites.

-## Overview

-This package is part of the Solana Microsite Framework, serving as the central configuration hub for all microsites.
-It ensures consistency in code style, quality, and development practices across all Solana microsite projects.

 ## Features

 - **ESLint Configuration**